remeoj/anki_gen_flashcards/README.md

 2. Fill `new_words.txt` with words you would like to generate flashcards for.
 3. Fill `categories.txt` with Anki deck and subdeck names.
 This will be used to organize flashcards into appropriate buckets.
 4. Create `api_keys.py` and store your Gemini API key there.
 You can also hard code a local variable in `main.py` if you aren't making your code public.
+5. Export your current Anki deck as `anki_deck.apkg` into your copied repo directory.
+This is used to check for duplicate words between your current deck and the list of new words.

 ## Usage
 1. Run `python main.py` or `python3 main.py` depending on your system command.